listenToRipley/Typescript/README.md

 * `.d.ts` declaration files.
 These files do not use JS, but are a way to do typechecking and allow us to keep declarative information separate.
 [Documentation on this.](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/module-d-ts.html) Often if you "go to type definition", you will be taken to one of these documents.

+* `npm webpack ` - check scripts in package.json for details, but it will run webpack.

 **General Notes**

 Best results, do not use Chrome as your browser.
 There is an known issue with lite-server.